apache/iceberg/docs/java-api.md

 t.commitTransaction();
 ```

-### WriteData
+### Writing Data

-The java API can write data into iceberg table.
+The Java API can be used to write data into Iceberg tables

-First write data to the data file, then submit the data file, the data you write will take effect in the table.

-For example, add 1000 rows of data to the table.
+The following example will demonstrate how to write data files into Iceberg tables

 The structure of this table is the same as the demo table in java-api-quickstart